Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolution of stars

 Before stars reach the main sequence, they migrate through the H-R diagram from the top right (as red giants), initially moving down (to become red subgiants), then curving towards the main sequence (increasing their temperature to become orange, yellow, white, or even blue stars) with a much weaker change in their luminosity than during their initial contraction phase [(see Figs.~\ref{fig:Ievolve} and~\ref{figlh:fighr})].
 All stars cooler than a surface temperature of about 10,000\,K [(roughly from spectral type late-A)] have a 'convective envelope,' or\indexit{convective envelope} mantle, immediately below their surfaces, and the coolest stars, be they young or old, are fully convective.
-All of these stars make up the ensemble of cool stars, [all of which display some degree of magnetic activity.]\indexit{cool star!definition} Beneath\indexit{definition!cool star} the convective mantles, if any, lie the 'radiative interiors' in which energy is transported diffusively by photons; fusion occurs within this interior in the deep 'core' of main-sequence stars (see Fig.~\ref{fig:msstruct} for a graphic comparison --~not to scale~-- of internal structure along the main sequence).
+All of these stars make up the ensemble of cool stars, [all of which display some degree of \indexit{cool star}magnetic activity.]\indexit{cool star|seealso{definition}} Beneath\indexit{definition!cool star} the convective mantles, if any, lie the 'radiative interiors' in which energy is transported diffusively by photons; fusion occurs within this interior in the deep 'core' of main-sequence stars (see Fig.~\ref{fig:msstruct} for a graphic comparison --~not to scale~-- of internal structure along the main sequence).\activity{{\em Look up:} For an interactive visualization of stellar evolution and their tracks in an HR diagram see \href{https://starinabox.lco.global/}{https://starinabox.lco.global/}.
+Use the data tables to create a diagram of main-sequence life time vs.\ stellar mass, and formulate a power-law approximation $\tau_{\rm MS} \approx \epsilon (M_\ast/M_\odot)^\psi$ (save that for comparison with Activity~\ref{act:snexposure}).
+Note how the heaviest stars outlive this power law approximation, in part because they lose a lot of mass while on the main-sequence.}